 Now, as you probably know, move lists change slightly when Pokémon evolve.
 First, Pokémon that evolve by level-up will learn their moves later after they evolve.
 Specifically, starting at the level the evolution happens, the level pattern for the evolved form becomes more spaced out.
 For instance, Bulbasaur's moves stay at the 2-4 interval pattern throughout; Ivysaur's move list, on the other hand, starts out identical to Bulbasaur's up until level 16 (when Bulbasaur evolves into Ivysaur), and then changes the pattern to intervals alternating between 3 and 5 levels.
 Venusaur learns its moves at the same levels as Ivysaur up until level 32 and after that changes the pattern to alternating between 6 and 8 levels between moves.
 However, evolutions can also make other changes to learned moves.
 Evolutions that change substantially in capabilities, such as by adding or changing types, growing additional body parts, switching from physical to special, offensive to defensive or vice versa, etc. especially often substitute some moves on the move list for others with a similar flavor that make use of the Pokémon's new features, in addition to sometimes adding a move or moves at the level at which the Pokémon evolves, ignoring the level pattern entirely.
 Venusaur, for instance, learns Petal Dance at level 32 in the fourth and fifth generations, even though it just learned Double-Edge at level 31 and the subsequent pattern acts like that was the last move it learned.
 Finally, evolved Pokémon sometimes simply learn more moves than their pre-evolutions; in that case, just continue with the same pattern after the last move learned by the pre-evolution.

 Now, that's all Pokémon that evolve by level-up, as in by reaching some specific level.
-Pokémon that evolve through the use of evolution stones, on the other hand, generally learn no attacks naturally after they evolve, unless they have some signature moves (e.g. Arcanine's Extremespeed), in which case they learn those at some arbitrary levels but nothing else.
+Pokémon that evolve through the use of evolution stones, on the other hand, generally learn no attacks naturally after they evolve, unless they have some signature moves, in which case they'll learn those at some arbitrary levels but nothing else.
+(I'm using that term in the loose sense that means simply a move iconic to that Pokémon, rather than a move that no other Pokémon can learn necessary - Arcanine's Extreme Speed is a signature move, even though it's not exclusive to Arcanine anymore.)
 Meanwhile, Pokémon that evolve through happiness, by leveling up at particular locations, with particular items, etc., or through trading, as well as those stone-evolving Pokémon that don't mostly stop learning moves, will continue to learn moves at the same levels as their pre-evolved forms; they might replace the actual moves with different ones of a similar flavor, as with normal level-up evolutions, but the levels always stay the same.
 These Pokémon do not suffer the penalty of learning moves later if they're made to evolve early.

 Don't be tempted to give your Pokémon nothing but damaging attacks, or try to stuff every damaging attack of its type(s) onto its move list.
 It should only learn a few well-chosen candidates that seem like something this Pokémon would naturally use.
 Your Electric Pokémon don't all have to learn Thunderbolt and Thunder; maybe it suits them better to get Zap Cannon, or Discharge, or Wild Charge, or Volt Tackle.
 And all Pokémon get some 'useless' moves: don't be afraid to give them moves that would be awful competitively and that nobody should ever use.
 The key principle is always what you can picture the Pokémon using, not what you'd want to use if you had this Pokémon on a game.